ROCm/rocJPEG/samples/jpegDecodeThreads/README.md

-# JPEG decode sample
+# JPEG decode threads sample

-The jpeg decode sample illustrates decoding a JPEG images using rocJPEG library to get the individual decoded images in one of the supported output format (i.e., unchanged, yuv, y, rgbi).
+The jpeg decode threads sample illustrates decoding JPEG images using rocJPEG library with multiple threads to get the individual decoded images in one of the supported output format (i.e., unchanged, yuv, y, rgbi).
 This sample can be configured with a device ID and optionally able to dump the output to a file.

 ## Prerequisites: